Lecturer in Finance

 I also supervise a number of students at undergraduate and postgraduate level and co-ordinate the final year Research Paper on the BBS(Hons) and BA Finance & Investment courses.

-I have been a Director of Waterford Credit Union in a voluntary capacity since July 2014, incorporating the following roles and committees.
+Served as Director of Waterford Credit Union in a voluntary capacity (2014-2019), incorporating the following roles and committees.

 The role as Director requires the completion of at least 15 hours of CPD training annually.
-The following are courses completed over the last 12 months:
+The following are some of the courses completed:

 O’ Keeffe, C. and Gallagher, L.A.
 2017.
 The winner-loser anomaly: recent evidence from Greece.
 Applied Economics, 49(47), pp.4718-4728.